AI Impact

 The key thing to remember is that height matters: Taller boxes indicate more variability in the data.
 Shorter boxes suggest more consistent behavior.

-The percentage shown within the insight represents the relative difference between High and Low AI Adopters.
+The percentage shown in the insight (see the top of each chart; circled in the image above) shows the relative difference between High and Low AI Adopters.

 Difference %=(median(High AI)median(Low AI)1)×100\text{Difference \%} = \left(\frac{\text{median(High AI)}}{\text{median(Low AI)}} - 1\right) \times 100

-Step 1: Calculate percentage change for each group
+Step 1: Calculate pre-post change for each adoption group

 Change%(High AI)=(median(High Post)median(High Pre)1)×100\text{Change\%(High AI)} = \left(\frac{\text{median(High Post)}}{\text{median(High Pre)}} - 1\right) \times 100